The Charmed Kitsune

 ''Forget it.
 Even if I could tell you, you'd swear I was crazy.
 Open your fortune cookie.'' she said, handing him one.

-''Okay.'' he opened it and read the bit of paper. ''Soon you will be on top.'' he said as the figure, who had hitched a ride on top of the cab, closed his eyes, trying not to laugh.
+''Okay.'' he opened it and read the bit of paper. ''Soon you will be on top,'' he said as the figure, who had hitched a ride on top of the cab, closed his eyes, trying not to laugh.
 That was one point for him.
-Too bad he had to kill him.
+Too bad he had to kill her.
 Though, he would be sure to make sure the fortune at least came true in the future.

 "It doesn't say that."
 Piper accused, glaring at him playfully.